OpenSTREAM-solvers/openstream/_sources/Guides/theory/TwoFluid_Model_Theory.rst.txt

 - Industry relevance: Commonly used in reactor system codes to simulate phenomena such as evaporation, condensation, and phase separation.

 By explicitly modeling both liquid and vapor phases, the two-fluid approach preserves critical non-equilibrium dynamics while offering a flexible foundation for detailed model development and advanced thermal-hydraulic analysis.

+An overview of the two-fluid model implemented in OpenSTREAM is provided below.
+A more detailed derivation and theoretical background can be found in :cite:t:LeCorre2025OpenSTREAM and :cite:t:Walter2024.

 Governing equations
 -------------------